jeffdgr8/kotbase/docs/query-troubleshooting.md

 You may have noticed that sometimes a query runs faster on a second run, or after re-opening the database, or after deleting and recreating an index.
-This typically happens when SQL Query Optimizer has gathered sufficient stats to recognize a means of optimizing a sub-optimal query.
+This typically happens when SQL Query Optimizer has gathered sufficient stats to recognize a means of optimizing a suboptimal query.

 If only those stats were available from the start.
-In fact they are gathered after certain events, such as:
+In fact, they are gathered after certain events, such as:

 * Following index creation
 * On a database close
 * When running a database compact

-So, if your analysis of the [Query Explain output](#output) indicates a sub-optimal query and your rewrites fail to sufficiently optimize it, consider compacting the database.
+So, if your analysis of the [Query Explain output](#output) indicates a suboptimal query and your rewrites fail to sufficiently optimize it, consider compacting the database.
 Then re-generate the Query Explain and note any improvements in optimization.
 They may not, in themselves, resolve the issue entirely; but they can provide a useful guide toward further optimizing changes you could make.